krshirkoohi/llama-index-query-project/README.md

+# Document Chat Interface

+This project provides a simple interface for interacting with documents using various language models (LLMs).
+You can upload documents, ask questions about them, and receive answers along with the sources where the information was found.

-# Usage
+## Usage

-## Dependencies
+### Dependencies

-Please make sure you've installed the following in your execution environment using `pip install` `llama_index`, `uvicorn`, `fastapi`
+Please make sure you've installed the following dependencies in your execution environment:

+`pip install llama_index uvicorn fastapi`

-## How to run
+### How to Run

+	1. Run the Backend:
-Run `main.py` on localhost using port 8000
+	•	Execute main.py to start the FastAPI server on localhost using port 8000.
+	•	Use the following command to run the server: uvicorn main:app --host 127.0.0.0 --port 8000
+	2. Open the UI:

-Open `main.html` which will connect to the backend and provide UI for essential functions.
+	•	Open main.html in your web browser.
+This HTML file will connect to the backend and provide a user interface for interacting with the system’s essential functions.
+	•	The UI allows you to upload documents, ask questions, and see the results, including the sources of the answers.
+	3. Interact with the Backend:

-You can interact with the backend using the UI in the browser when the HTML page is loaded.
+	•	Once the HTML page is loaded in your browser, you can interact with the backend using the UI provided.
+	•	You can upload files, ask questions related to the documents, and receive responses along with the documents that contain the relevant information.

+### Data Storage

-The directory you cloned this repo to will be used to store documents and indexes generated.
+	•	The directory where you cloned this repository will be used to store uploaded documents and the indexes generated from them.
+Make sure you have sufficient disk space for storing multiple documents and indexes.

+### Environment Variables

-Make sure you have a `.env` file in the directory with the environment variable `API_KEY` from your Hugging Face account.
+	•	Ensure you have a .env file in the project directory.
+This file should contain your Hugging Face API key as an environment variable:
+`API_KEY=your_hugging_face_api_key`

+This key is required to access models hosted on Hugging Face.

-## Switching between LLMs
+### Switching Between LLMs

-You can use the drop down menu to switch between models.
+	•	UI Dropdown Menu:
+	•	You can switch between different language models using the dropdown menu in the user interface.
+	•	This allows you to dynamically choose the model that best suits your needs during your session.
+	•	Adding Future Models:

-Adding future models is straightforward: just add them in the selection menu in the HTML code.
+	•	To add new models, simply update the selection menu in the HTML code (main.html).
+Add the model name as an option in the dropdown menu.
+	•	For example, add a new <option> tag with the value set to the name of the model.
+	•	Standalone Version:

-Alternatively, a standalone version of this app can be produced where the AI models are simply strings of the names on HuggingFace.
+	•	If desired, you can produce a standalone version of this app where the AI models are specified directly as strings representing their names on Hugging Face.

-Please bear in mind, that not all AI models are suited to this type of problem and some can throw errors or not work at all.
+Note: Not all AI models are suited to this type of problem, and some may throw errors or not work at all.
+Experiment with different models to find the best fit for your needs.

+## Future Work

+Future improvements may include better error handling for models that are not suited to document Q&A, as well as enhancements to the user interface and backend processing to support a wider variety of models and use cases.